seeu-inspace/easyg/README.md

-### <ins>Missing code obfuscation</ins>
+### <ins>Hardcoded secrets</ins>

-The thick client application's source code is not obfuscated, therefore a hostile user may decompile it and easily comprehend every functionality of the application.
+Sometimes, the thick client application's source code is not obfuscated, therefore a hostile user may decompile it and easily comprehend every functionality of the application.
+It's also possible that more can be found, like credentials and api keys.

 **Resources**
 - [VB Decompiler](https://www.vb-decompiler.org/products.htm) decompile a VB application